logs/

 Understanding the .grace/logs/ directory used for storing workflow execution logs and summaries.

-directory is an operational subdirectory automatically created and managed by Grace within your workflow workspace.
-It serves as the central repository for all logging information and execution summaries generated when you run a workflow using grace run
+The .grace/logs/ directory is an operational subdirectory automatically created and managed by Grace within your workflow workspace.
+It serves as the central repository for all logging information and execution summaries generated when you run a workflow using grace run or grace submit.

 Purpose and contents